maxhbr/LDBcollector/README.md

 Package curations submitted to this repository must adhere to the following rules:

-* Declaring authors, declared licenses, and concluded licenses is currently not allowed.
+* Declaring authors and concluded licenses is currently not allowed.
+* Declared license mappings must map licenses to valid SPDX expressions.
+The curation comment must provide proof that the mapping is correct.
 * Curations that apply to whole namespaces by only setting the type and namespace of the identifier are not allowed.
 * The curation file path must be `curations/[type]/[namespace]/[name].yml`.
 If the namespace is empty, use "_".
 For example a curation for the package `NuGet::Azure.Core:1.2.0` must be in the file `curation/NuGet/_/Azure.Core.yml`.